Transport Network inside the Body

 Another interesting and overlooked cause of high blood pressure is food allergies.
 In 2004 a record of 3,740 gluten intolerant adults on a gluten free diet reported that their blood pressure is significantly lower than the general population.

-Potassium (K) helps to balance the Sodium (Na) level in your cells.
-And it is essential to maintain blood pressure, cardiac function as well as to prevent clotting inside the vessels, whereas a lower level of Na can help lowering high blood pressure.
-Lack of Potassium consumption in diet may cause accumulation of Sodium in your blood.
-And high Sodium content in your diet also can cause your body to retain fluid, which increases blood pressure.
+Potassium (K) helps to balance Sodium (Na) level in the cells.
+This is essential to maintain blood pressure, cardiac function as well as to prevent clotting inside the vessels, whereas lower level of Na can help lowering high blood pressure.
+Lack of Potassium consumption in the diet may cause accumulation of Sodium in the blood.
+High Sodium content in the diet also cause fluid retention which increases the blood pressure.

 Sedentary lifestyles –

-The more you weigh, the more blood you need to supply oxygen and nutrients to your tissues.
-And people who are inactive- with lack of exercise tend to have higher heart rates.
+The more a person weigh, the more blood he needs to supply oxygen and nutrients to your tissues.
+People who are inactive tend to have higher heart rates.
 The higher your heart rate, the harder your heart must work with each contraction and as the volume of blood circulated increases, so does the pressure on your artery walls.

-“Belly fat” – intra-abdominal fat surrounding the abdominal organs is a highly metabolically active tissue with powerful, damaging effects and it is linked to hypertension.
+“Belly fat” – intra-abdominal fat surrounding the abdominal organs is highly metabolically active tissue with powerful damaging effects and is linked to hypertension.
 In fact, researchers believe that excess belly fat is a greater risk factor for chronic heart failure than overall obesity.

-Smoking raise your blood pressure immediately.
-And the chemicals in cigarettes damage the lining of the artery walls.
-It causes narrowing of your arteries and increasing of your blood pressure.
+Smoking raise the blood pressure immediately.
+The chemicals in cigarettes damage the lining of the artery walls.
+It causes narrowing of the arteries and increasing the blood pressure.